scottstirling/btc-docker/README.md

 3. docker-compose.override.yml - example, customizable docker-compose override settings, such as the host port, data volumes or default container time zone.

-2. scripts/start.sh - included in the image. echoes some debug lines and starts the xrdp service in the container and tails /dev/null (a Docker hack / convention used to keep the container running indefinitely).
+2. scripts/start.sh - included in the image. echoes some debug lines and (optionally) starts the bitcoind service in the container and tails /dev/null (a Docker hack / convention used to keep the container running indefinitely).
 This file is executable 755, copied into the built image under /sbin.

 4. docker-run.sh - example wrapper script to run the container locally and set additional variables to modify runtime.
-This script formerly wrapped the docker command but now wraps the docker-compose command.
+This script is a wrapper to the docker-compose command for local use..

 5. docker-save.sh - example wrapper script to run the docker save command and output a gzipped and time-stamped tar file of the image, which can be backed up or transported elsewhere to load without going through the build process.